LisaBaetsle/end-of-field-challenge/README.md

 ## Author and Rights

-Developed by Victor Ortega for BeCode(https://becode.org/)
+Developed by Lisa Baetsle for BeCode(https://becode.org/)

 ## Link to the repo of the assignement